marschall-lab/gaftools/docs/develop.rst

 Making a Release
 ----------------

-[No releases made yet.
-This text is a template.]

 #.
 Update ``CHANGES.rst``: Set the correct version number and ensure that
    all nontrivial, user-visible changes are listed.